fabrice-etanchaud/dbt-dremio/README.md

     +database: track17
     +schema: no_schema

-**Please note that because dremio has no `CREATE SCHEMA` command yet, all schemas must be created before in the UI or via the API (and by the way dremio is loved by all oracle dbas)**
+**Please note that because dremio has no `CREATE SCHEMA` command yet, all schemas must be created before in the UI or via the API.**

 # Rendering of a relation